memelang-net/meme-sql-php/readme.md

 # meme-sql-php

 These PHP scripts receive [Memelang](https://memelang.net/) queries, convert them to SQL, then execute them on an SQLite, MySQL, or Postgres database (according to your configuration).
 Licensed under [Memelicense.net](https://memelicense.net/).
+Contact info@memelang.net.

 Try the demo at http://demo.memelang.net/